EXCLUSIVE-AT&T considers cellphone plans subsidized by ads

 The planned launch of an ad-supported version of AT&T’s video-streaming service HBO Max next year will serve as a “foundational element” that will provide new advertising inventory, and would be key to new phone plans supported by ads, Stankey said without offering details.

+AT&T engineers are creating “unified customer identifiers,” Stankey said.
+Such technology would allow marketers to identify users across multiple devices and serve them relevant advertising.

+The ability to fine tune ad targeting would allow AT&T to sell ads at higher rates, he said.

-AT&T has invested in developing targeted advertising on its own media properties using data from its phone, TV and internet customers, but the company has been “slower in coming up the curve” on developing a marketplace that would allow advertisers to use AT&T data to target other media companies’ audiences, Stankey said.
+AT&T has invested in developing targeted advertising on its own media properties using data from its phone, TV and internet customers, but the company has been “slower in coming up the curve” on expanding its marketplace that allows advertisers to use AT&T data to target other media companies’ audiences, Stankey said.

+In March, AT&T's Xandr struck a deal to partner with Walt Disney Co DIS.N and AMC Networks AMCX.O to let advertisers buy TV commercials across the networks

+AT&T's advertising marketplace, which incorporates data from outside AT&T, could face privacy challenges as consumers express rising concern about tracking of their media use across platforms and laws such as the California Consumer Privacy Act have been passed.

 Stankey, who last week penned an op-ed for Politico stating that the U.S. government should provide subsidies to encourage companies to build fiber broadband networks in underserved areas, said in the Reuters interview that AT&T believes it could double its fiber footprint if it had the economic incentive.